Train (military): American Civil War

 During the American Civil War, both the Union and Confederate armies tried to keep the size of their wagon trains in check to improve the tactical mobility of their forces.
 This was measured as a ratio of the number of wagons per soldiers, with the idealized number according to Napoleon being of 12.5 wagons per 1,000 soldiers.
 However, Napoleon benefitted from a densely populated Europe where food was plentiful.
-In the more sparsely populated South, where armies were more reliant on supply lines, the ratio was between 25 to 35 wagons per 1,000 men (a similar ratio was maintained after the war out on the American frontier).
+In the more sparsely populated South, where armies were more reliant on supply lines, the ratio was between 25 and 35 wagons per 1,000 men (a similar ratio was maintained after the war out on the American frontier).
 In general, the Confederates managed a lower ratio compared to Union forces, although this was borne out of necessity instead of choice.

 A distinction was made between the general supply trains, which carried sustenance, ammunition and forage for the entire force, and an individual unit's baggage train, which carried a ready supply of ammunition, hospital stores, rations, forage and personal effects.
 While the size of the former varied depending on how many soldiers needed to be supported and was organized by division, restrictions were commonly placed on the latter.
 For example, prior to the start of the Army of the Potomac's Peninsula campaign, the limit was set at 4 wagons for every army corps headquarters; 3 wagons for every division or brigade headquarters; 6 wagons for every full regiment of infantry; and 3 wagons for every squadron of cavalry or artillery battery.
 In terms of the general supply train, Rufus Ingalls believed 7 wagons for every 1,000 men was needed to carry rations, forage and other materiel, and another 4 wagons per 1,000 men to carry cartridges.

-The standard Army wagon in good condition could haul 4,000lbs of supplies across good roads when pulled by a full team of six mules.
+The standard army wagon in good condition could haul 4,000 lbs of supplies across good roads when pulled by a full team of six mules.
 However the usual load was 2,400lbs, including forage for the team, or less than 2,000lbs with a 4-mule team.
 Mules were preferred over horses as they were cheaper, required less forage and had superior endurance.
-When operating as part of a wagon train, the typical rate of travel was between 12 to 24 miles per day, although the latter was only possible under ideal circumstances and poor conditions could result in much slower travel times.
+When operating as part of a wagon train, the typical rate of travel was between 12 and 24 miles per day, although the latter was only possible under ideal circumstances and poor conditions could result in much slower travel times.
 A wagon train could also stretch for many miles: with a 6-mule team and wagon taking up approximately 12 yards of space, a train of 800 wagons moving in single column, at an easy gait and with a normal interval between wagons, occupied 6 to 8 miles of road.